szcompressor/SZ3/README.md

 * SZ 3.1.0 The default algorithm is now interpolation+Lorenzo.
 * SZ 3.1.1 Add OpenMP support.
 Works for all algorithms.
 * SZ 3.1.2 Support configuration file (INI format).
 Example can be found in 'test/sz.config'.
+* SZ 3.1.3 Support more error control mode: PSNR, L2Norm, ABS_AND_REL, ABS_OR_REL.
+Support INT32 and INT64 datatype.